Stack-allocated Arrays

 smallvec smallvec-crates.io smallvec-github smallvec-lib.rs cat-data-structures

-Arrays that are stack-allocated with fallback to the heap if the fixed stack capacity is exceeded.
+smallvec provides a vector that can store a small number of elements on the stack.
+Arrays that are stack-allocated will fallback to the heap if the fixed stack capacity is exceeded.

 use smallvec::SmallVec;